 Criteria used to determine whether a permit application should be approved is based on whether the banner promotes the “general welfare and economy of the City” pursuant to Section 30-109 of the City Code.
 In no case should sponsor advertising occupy more than 50 percent of one side of a banner.
 Further, the applicant is required to contact the owner of the building to which they plan to attach the item to ensure there is no problem with the advertising or any other information that will appear on the banner/flag/holiday decoration and to gain their consent.

 The completed application/permit and the certificate of insurance are to be returned to the Traffic Engineering Office at 1802 Courtland Road, NE, Roanoke, Virginia 24012.
 We will then process the application/permit for approval.

 If the permit is for the Williamson Road Area Business Association’s location in the 3200 block of Williamson Road, the certificate of insurance shall name the Williamson Road Area Business Association, its officers, agents and employees as an additional insured and shall be filed with the WRABA office (4804 Williamson Rd, Roanoke VA 24012) more than ten (10) calendar days before the first day of display of any holiday decoration, flag or banner erected by the permittee.

 Dumpster and Portable Storage Container Permit Process

-To apply for a dumpster permit for portable storage container that will be placed in the right-of-way, please contact your local dumpster company or storage container facility. *Please note that the Dumpster/Portable Storage Container company must submit and apply for the permit and sign the application.
+To apply for a dumpster permit for portable storage container that will be placed in the right-of-way, please contact your local dumpster company or storage container facility. *Please note that the Dumpster/Portable Storage Container company must sign the application.

 Moveable Sign Permit